lrenaad/MindBalance-Demo/README.md

-# MindBalance - by FinSpark Team
+# MindBalance - by FinZen Team

 ## How to Run the Project